Automatic Lunch Deductions

 Then add the overtime component.
 If those 10 minutes daily pushed you over 40 hours per week, the employer owes overtime premiums on that time.

-The FLSA allows you to recover double damages: the actual unpaid wages plus an equal amount as liquidated damages (a penalty).
+The overtime law allows you to recover double damages: the actual unpaid wages plus an equal amount as liquidated damages (a penalty).
 So if the back pay comes to $5,000, you can recover up to $10,000 total.

 I work on a contingency fee basis.
 You pay nothing upfront.
 If there is no recovery, you pay nothing at all, not even the costs.